STEP-BY-STEP GUIDES TO MAKING YOUR OWN NATURAL MOISTURIZERS, BUTTERS, AND LOTIONS

 Adding botanical extracts such as essential oils in the correct amount to your own handmade creams and lotions allow for customization of your products, contributing to both psychological and physiological well-being.

 This is why blends that provide a combination of important botanicals in creams, lotions, and ointments are gaining popularity.

 The advantage of homemade natural moisturizers is that they can be customized by the producer by using specific ingredients for their inherent properties.
-Homemade moisturizers that are made with all natural ingredients are full of skin-nourishing minerals and vitamins.
+Homemade moisturizers that are made with all-natural ingredients are full of skin-nourishing minerals and vitamins.
 Their natural benefits include the ability to hydrate and rejuvenate skin, the ability to restore damaged skin cells, and the ability to prevent future damage caused by harsh environmental factors by creating protective temporary barriers on skin.
-Producing homemade moisturizers has the added advantage of being eco-friendly, as the use of natural products means that chemicals are neither being used on the skin nor polluting the atmosphere.
 Because products can be stored in reusable containers and can be custom labeled for each new product after being sterilized, there is less waste from the disposal of packaging.

 Emulsifiers are the binding agents that keep the water and the oil joined together in a moisturizer, because these two components will not combine otherwise; they are a necessary component for creating the fixed and lasting emulsion of oil and water.

 Most commercial body butters are actually dense creams that have more wax content in them.
 A lotion is simply a diluted cream, and a milk is a diluted lotion.
 Each product is slightly more diluted than the one before: BUTTER (thick, heavy, oily) → CREAM (thinner than butter and usually whipped) → LOTION (thinnest, lightweight) → MILK (more liquid than lotion but richer).